#1 Reason Why You’re Still Bloated

 5. Effort: A healthy bowel movement should require minimal straining and leave you feeling completely evacuated.
 You shouldn't feel like there's more to come out right after you just went.
 A sign of incomplete evacuation is if you feel like there’s some left inside, have manually tried to remove stool or have poo stains on your undies after wiping.

-Minerals: Every single cell requires minerals to make energy, hormones and enzymes.
+2. Mineral Imbalances: Every single cell requires minerals to make energy, hormones and enzymes.
 Minerals are crucial for regular bowel movements.
 When minerals are depleted due to either use of hormonal birth control, diet, or both, risk for constipation increases.
-Today's soil is not as rich in minerals as it was years ago, leaving us at risk for deficiencies.
+A common phenomenon I see in my constipated clients = low sodium, low potassium and low manganese - which affects your ability to make stomach acid, trigger the muscular contractions of the gut and make digestive enzymes, respectively.
+Why all this mineral deficiency?
+Our soil is not as rich in minerals as it was years ago, leaving us at risk for deficiencies.
 Chronic stressors also cause our body to go through minerals more quickly.
 Mineral depletion can be caused by healthy stressors like regular exercise or unhealthy stressors like chronic anxiety, inflammation, infections and pesticides.
 Even water filters can play a role - filtering your water via reverse osmosis is great, but you have to make sure you remineralize (as it also removes the minerals!).
 If you're dealing with constipation, mineral repletion is a solid first step!

-Pelvic Floor Dysfunction: When pelvic floor muscles aren't working as they should - it can be difficult to have a bowel movement.
+3. Pelvic Floor Dysfunction: When pelvic floor muscles aren't working as they should - it can be difficult to have a healthy bowel movement.
 If the pelvic floor muscles in the rectum are too tight and unable to relax, it becomes difficult for stool to be passed.
-In addition, women who have had abdominal surgeries, injuries or traumas can be left with adhesions which can cause disruption in healthy motility.
-Cue pelvic floor therapy, and breathwork.
+While not often talked about, many women are pulling their stomach in and squeezing their rectal muscles throughout the day - this can lead to more pelvic floor tightness and contribute to constpiation.
+In addition, women who have had abdominal surgeries, injuries or traumas can be left with adhesions which can cause disruption in healthy gut motility.
+Things I love for pelvic floor problems?!
+Breath work for gut health.

-Over Exercising: Over-exercising can put our body into a fight or flight stress state, slowing digestion - especially in the context of an already stressed out person.
+6. Over Exercising: Over-exercising can put our body into a fight or flight stress state, slowing digestion - especially in the context of an already stressed out person.
 Exercise is essential for our overall health, but not overdoing it is key.
-Over-exercising can also cause excess electrolyte loss- if not repleted this could cause electrolyte imbalance and/or dehydration.
-Electrolytes, such as sodium and magnesium,, help regulate the movement of fluids in your digestive system, keeping things running smoothly.
+Over-exercising can also cause excess electrolyte loss (see #2 on mineral) - if not repleted this could cause electrolyte imbalance and/or dehydration.
+Electrolytes like sodium and magnesium, help regulate the movement of fluids in your digestive system, keeping things running smoothly.
 An electrolyte imbalance can disrupt gut motility, leading to constipation.

-Bile Flow Stagnancy: Bile is a digestive fluid created by your liver and stored in your gallbladder.
+8. Bile Flow Stagnancy: Bile is a digestive fluid created by your liver and stored in your gallbladder.
 Bile helps digest fats and aids in the elimination of waste.
 If our bile flow is decreased, constipation can occur.
 Low bile flow can be commonly caused by obesity, aging, vitamin d deficiency, or excess alcohol intake.
-Excess estrogen can also reduce bile & bile flow as it concentrates cholesterol in the bile.
-This increases risk of constipation.
-Try incorporating bitters to support bile flow.
+Excess estrogen or estrogen fluctuations can also reduce bile flow as it can cause cholesterol concentration in the bile, making it thick and sludgier.
+Another common culprit?
+A sluggish thyroid.
+Low thyroid function will cause cholesterol levels to supersaturate in the bile (again, making it thicker).
+Thicker bile = things don’t move as well = constipation.